 Insufficient humidity

-If you have just turned on the radiator in a room in which you are growing an indoor fern, make sure you take steps to compensate for the dry air created by indoor heating.
+If you have just turned on the radiator in a room where you are growing an indoor fern, make sure you take steps to compensate for the dry air created by indoor heating.

-If you have the financial means to do so, you can invest in a humidifier.
-This is the ideal solution and will enable you to make sure that the humidity around your fern is the right level at all times.
+If you have the financial means, you can invest in a humidifier.
+This is the ideal solution and will enable you to ensure that the humidity around your fern is at the right level at all times.

 However, because humidifiers can be fairly expensive, you might opt for other, cheaper solutions.